-- Urine sample (if victim has been drugged, alcohol/blood level)
+- Urine sample (if the victim has been drugged, they are looking at alcohol/blood levels)

-- If you are unsure if you want to proceed after the six months you can ask that your file to transferred to the police for safe keeping indefinitely.
+- If you are unsure if you want to proceed after the six months, you can ask that your file be transferred to the police for safe keeping indefinitely.

-- Bring the clothing you were wearing at the time of the assault in a paper bag if possible.
+- The clothing you were wearing at the time of the assault in a paper bag, if possible

-- If you are wearing the clothing you were assaulted in then bring an extra change of clothes.
+- If you are wearing the clothing you were assaulted in, bring an extra change of clothes

-- Bring a book or magazines as you may be waiting for some time.
+- A book or magazine, as you may be waiting for some time

-- If you feel comfortable bring a supportive friend or request accompaniment from your local Rape Crisis Centre.
+- If you feel comfortable, bring a supportive friend or request accompaniment from your local sexual assault centre

 Bring a urine sample with you or a sample of your beverage to be tested for the suspected drug.
 The drug will be out of your system with your first morning’s urination following consumption.